spences10/blog.scottspence.me/src/pages/2016/2016-12-05-Job-Hunting/index.md

 date: "2016-12-05"
 title: "Job hunting, one class 'A' ballache"
 tags: ['rant','job hunting','job']
-excerpt: "This is basically a rant about the job market, I was laid off back in August, this is a terrible time of year to be looking for work, everyone is on holiday so things are generally pretty slow so when this happened to me I did the same and went on holiday for the end of August and first week of September.
-Coming back from holiday I found that things were still pretty slow with the occasional phone call about roles that were not really suited to my skill set.
-It was at this point that I began to struggle and stress about ever being employed again."
 published: true
 ---

+This is basically a rant about the job market, I was laid off back in August, this is a terrible time of year to be looking for work, everyone is on holiday so things are generally pretty slow so when this happened to me I did the same and went on holiday for the end of August and first week of September.
+Coming back from holiday I found that things were still pretty slow with the occasional phone call about roles that were not really suited to my skill set.
+It was at this point that I began to struggle and stress about ever being employed again.

 ## No one wants to hire you